symfony/symfony-docs/weblink.rst

 ``dist/css/bootstrap.min.css`` in the ``public/`` directory of our project.

-Symfony comes with a `nice integration of the most popular CSS framework`_.
+Symfony comes with `an integration of the most popular CSS framework`_.

 .. note::